Performance Appraisal Forms

 Set the Right Goals

 The feedback and conversation help during a performance appraisal should be clear and direct.
 It should be goal-focused rather than berating.
 Appraisal tools should motivate employees to write their goals based on the company’s overall objective.
-Employees should work together with managers or supervisors to establish goals that are specific, achievable, and measurable, relevant to their careers and the company’s objectives, and limited to the time until their next appraisal.
+Employees should work together with managers or supervisors to establish specific, achievable, measurable goals relevant to their careers and the company’s objectives and limited to the time until their next appraisal.
 Allow enough space on the form for both managers and employees to fill in this information.

 A lot of information rides on crafting an effective performance appraisal form.
 But it’s not the information that really matters; it’s how that information works to benefit your business.
 Following these guidelines is a great first step to building the perfect appraisal tool for your organization.
 But remember, no two businesses are the same.
 Be sure to evaluate exactly what your business needs to get started with a powerful performance management process.
-For help getting started on the pathway, contact us and we can get you set up today.
+In today’s complex organizational environment, having a responsive, easy-to-use, and engaging appraisal process goes a long way to increasing the value and results you can achieve from it.
+Try eLeaP for 30 days and see how our smart verifiable approaches yield the transformative results today’s organizations need .